scalation/scalation/README.md

 Some of the algorithms come in both sequential and parallel versions.

 <p>
-The <b>ScalaTion 1.3</b> version defines multiple .par subpackages that contain parallel versions of sequential algorithms.
+The <b>ScalaTion 1.4</b> version defines multiple .par subpackages that contain parallel versions of sequential algorithms.
 Future directions include completing the 'scala3d' and 'physics' packages.

 <p>
-As of version 1.3, ScalaTion consists of three subprojects: scalation_mathstat, scalation_modeling and sclation_models.
+As of version 1.4, ScalaTion consists of 4 subprojects: scalation_mathstat, scalation_database, scalation_modeling and scalation_models

 <p>
 Please read the <a href = LICENSE.html> LICENSE </a> file (an MIT style license).